joway/chatkit/README.md

 ### Plugins

 You can write your plugin which implemented a `filter` or a `handler` to offer some ability for other developers .

+## Why Python

+Now a lot of chatbots framework based on javascript , but in the field of NLP (natural language processing), python may be have more library to provide better ability .